 I currently have cheesecloth that I am using.
 How do I figure out which type it is?

-- Take a piece of your existing cheesecloth and match as closely as possible to the pictures provided above.
+Take a piece of your existing cheesecloth and match it as closely as possible to the pictures provided above.

 Bleached vs Unbleached Cheesecloth:

 BLEACHED Cheesecloth is used extensively in the Food Service Industry for basting, straining, and filtering during food preparation processes.
 Bleached Cheesecloth has been processed to remove the impurities of natural cotton fibers such as seed particles and oils.
 Bleached Cheesecloth is processed to meet the medical-grade specification for non-sterile gauze products.
 Bleached Cheesecloth is NOT a CHLORINE BLEACH.
 Non-Chlorine Bleach does NOT contain chemical binders.